tqtensor/vision-parse/README.md

 ## 📊 Benchmarks

 I conducted benchmarking to evaluate Vision Parse's performance against MarkItDown and Nougat.
-The benchmarking was conducted using a curated dataset of 100 diverse machine learning papers from arXiv and used Marker library to generate the ground truth markdown formatted data.
+The benchmarking was conducted using a curated dataset of 100 diverse machine learning papers from arXiv and used the Marker library to generate the ground truth markdown formatted data.

-Since, there are no other ground truth data available for this task, I relied on Marker library to generate the ground truth markdown formatted data.
+Since there are no other ground truth data available for this task, I relied on Marker library to generate the ground truth markdown formatted data.

 ### Results